-HOW TO USE: Read the Vaccine Information Statement available from your health care provider before receiving the vaccine.
-If you have any questions, consult your health care provider.
+HOW TO USE: Read the Vaccine Information Statement available from your health care professional before receiving the vaccine.
+If you have any questions, ask your health care professional.

-A series of 3 to 4 injections is usually used over a 6- to 12-month period.
+A series of 2 to 4 injections is usually used over a 6- to 12-month period.
 Your doctor will give you a vaccination schedule, which you must follow closely for best effectiveness.
 If you have an illness with fever at the time a vaccination is scheduled, your doctor may choose to delay the injection until you are better.

 The dosage and vaccination schedule is based on your age, medical condition, risk of hepatitis B exposure, and the brand of vaccine used.